kangzeroo/RentHero_dynamodb-to-elasticsearch-lambda/README.md

 ## Create the function

 The first time you need to create the function in AWS Lambda.
+Be sure you have an empty `build/` folder!

 ```
 make create/DynamoToES DESC="Process DynamoDB stream to ES"